 We’re back!
-After taking a break, from June 4–7 at ‘transport logistic’ in Munich, DHL will be demonstrating why it is the world’s leading logistics company.
+After taking a break, from June 4–7 at ‘transport logistic’ in Munich, DHL demonstrated why it is the world’s leading logistics company.

-“As the leading transportation trade fair, ‘transport logistic’ is the perfect place to present our solutions for such challenges as digitalization, green logistics and the future of global trade,” says Tim Scharwath, CEO DHL Global Forwarding, Freight.
-On a 400 square meter exhibit site in Munich, DHL is offering detailed insights into the future of logistics.
-A special attraction: a walk-in globe, where you can experience services, terminal processes and innovations from a 360° perspective.
-“In addition to our standard products, we offer multimodal and industry-specific solutions as well as individualized industrial projects at the highest level,” explains Uwe Brinks, CEO of DHL Freight.
+“As the leading transportation trade fair, ‘transport logistic’ is the perfect place to present our solutions for such challenges as digitalization, green logistics and the future of global trade,” said Tim Scharwath, CEO DHL Global Forwarding, Freight.
+On a 400 square meter exhibit site in Munich, DHL offered detailed insights into the future of logistics.
+A special attraction: a walk-in globe, where you could experience services, terminal processes and innovations from a 360° perspective.
+“In addition to our standard products, we offered multimodal and industry-specific solutions as well as individualized industrial projects at the highest level,” explained Uwe Brinks, CEO of DHL Freight.
 “Our promise of excellence.
 Simply delivered is based on more than 200 years of road freight experience – including 50 years under the DHL brand – a strong network with over 200 terminals in more than 40 countries – and ongoing innovation.”

 - its expertise in tailored solutions for the automotive, chemical, consumer goods, energy, manufacturing and engineering, life sciences & healthcare, retail, technology and public sectors.

 - how it is driving digitalization to benefit its customers.

 - the innovations it uses today

 - how it implements climate protection and e-mobility in the logistics sector.